sma-xson/TLevelPortfolio/README.md

-# T-Level Portfolio
+# Welcome to my T-Level Portfolio

-Welcome to my portfolio, this will look at the projects I have created during my T-Level Course:
+This portfolio will look at everything I have created during my two years on the T-Level course at Weston College.

-## Programs I have created:
+## Some things I have created in class:

 [Pig Game](PigGame.md)
+Pig game is a dice rolling game for 1-4 players.
+The aim is to get a score of 100 or more.